Gradient boosting for extreme quantile regression: Introduction

-Our goal is to build a bridge between the predictive power of tree-based ensemble methods from machine learning and the theory of extrapolation from extreme value theory.
-We propose a two-step tree-based procedure that is relevant for risk assessment with many covariates and with complex non-linear effects.
-First, the gradient forest of \cite{Athey2019} is used to estimate intermediate conditional quantiles of order $\tau_0>0$, playing the role of a high threshold.
-Second, the exceedances above the threshold are modeled by a GPD distribution in \eqref{eq:gpd} with covariate-dependent parameters $\gamma(\bb x)$ and $\sigma(\bb x)$.
-To estimate $\gamma(\bb x)$ and $\sigma(\bb x)$ we propose a gradient boosting algorithm to optimize the deviance (negative log-likelihood) of the GPD model conditional on the predictor value $\bb X = \bb x$.
+Our goal is to estimate the extreme conditional quantile $Q_{\bb x}(\tau)$ in \eqref{eq:cond_quant}, where the dimension of covariates $d$ is large and the response surface allows for complex non-linear effects.
+To this end, we build a bridge between the predictive power of tree-based ensemble methods from machine learning and the theory of extrapolation from extreme value theory.
+Following the second stream of research mentioned above, we model the tail of the conditional distribution of $Y$ given $\bb X=\bb x$ using a GPD distribution in \eqref{eq:gpd} with covariate dependent parameters $\gamma(\bb x)$ and $\sigma(\bb x)$.
+We propose \texttt{gbex}, a gradient boosting algorithm to optimize the deviance (negative log-likelihood) of the GPD model, to estimate $\gamma(\bb x)$ and $\sigma(\bb x)$.
 In each boosting iteration, these parameters are updated based on an approximation of the deviance gradient by regression trees.
-The boosting algorithm has several tuning parameters, the most important ones being the tree number and tree depth.
+The resulting model includes many trees and is flexible enough to account for a complex non-linear response surface.
+The boosting algorithm has several tuning parameters, the most important ones being the number of trees and the tree depth.
 We show how they can be chosen effectively using cross-validation.

-The resulting model includes many trees and is flexible enough to account for a complex non-linear response surface.
-Diagnostic tools are available such as variable importance score and partial dependence plots.
-In two numerical experiments we illustrate that, for the task of extremal quantile estimation, our methodology outperforms quantile regression approaches that do not use tail extrapolation \citep{Meinshausen2006, Athey2019} and methods from extreme value theory that assume simple forms for for $\gamma(\bb x)$ and $\sigma(\bb x)$ such as generalized additive models \citep{you2019}.
+In two numerical experiments we illustrate that, for the task of extremal quantile estimation, our methodology outperforms quantile regression approaches that do not use tail extrapolation \citep{Meinshausen2006, Athey2019} and methods from extreme value theory that assume simple forms for $\gamma(\bb x)$ and $\sigma(\bb x)$ such as generalized additive models \citep{you2019}.
+As a result, to the best of our knowledge, our gradient boosting is the first method that reliably estimates extreme quantiles in the case of complex predictor spaces and in the presence of possibly high-dimensional noise variables.

+We apply the developed method to forecast the extreme quantiles of daily precipitation in the Netherlands using the output of numerical weather prediction models as covariates.
+Our diagnostic tools, namely variable importance score and partial dependence plots, are able to identify changes in the tail heaviness of precipitation as seasonality patterns in the shape parameter estimates $\gamma(\bb x)$.
+We further investigate the contribution of weather prediction model outputs of neighbouring stations to forecasting the extreme precipitation of a specific location.